My lemon basil pesto recipe is super easy to make and totally addictive!

-Every home cook needs a simple basil pesto recipe in their repertoire, especially in the spring and summer when fresh basil is abundant.
-With a few simple ingredients, you can have a batch whipped up in about 10 minutes.
-The only hard thing about making pesto is that you’ll have to resist the urge to eat it by the spoonful!
+Every home cook needs a simple basil pesto recipe, especially in the summer when fresh basil is abundant.
+With simple ingredients, you can whip up a batch in about 10 minutes.
+The only tricky part about making this pesto is resisting the urge to eat it by the spoonful!

 Pesto means “pounded” because the traditional preparation was to pound and grind the ingredients into a paste using a mortar and pestle.
 It’s served throughout Italy, especially in the Genoa region where it originated, and basil grows abundantly in the hills.
 It’s a raw sauce and requires no cooking.
-The mortar and pestle preparation yields a creamier sauce that is a vibrant bright green color, but it takes time and patience, so most people use a small food processor.
+The mortar and pestle preparation yields a creamier, vibrant, bright green sauce, but it takes time and patience, so most people use a small food processor.

 Traditional pesto is made with basil, pine nuts, garlic, olive oil, and Parmesan cheese.
 It does not include lemon, but I love the bright, acidic flavor it adds.
 The lemon also helps keep it green.
 I only use one tablespoon, so the lemon flavor is mild, and I can still use the pesto in other things.